 News Media Canada collects and reports on revenue data for the daily and community newspaper industries.
 Top line data provides a high-level view of newspaper industry revenues.
 Data is provided annually for inclusion in the industry report on Net Advertising Volumes.

-In 2015, total advertising spending from major reported media accounted for just over $12 billion.
-Internet advertising continues to climb giving it the top ranking media position.
-Once again, the top three advertising media in 2015 are Internet, television and newspapers.
-Total advertising revenue from daily and community newspapers combined in 2015 was $2.3 billion.
-Full details and trending can be viewed in the 2015 reports below.
+In 2016, total advertising spending from major reported media accounted for almost $13 billion.
+Internet advertising continues to climb, placing it in the top ranked media position.
+Once again, the top three advertising media in 2016 are Internet ($5.5 billion), Television ($3.3 billion) and Newspapers ($2.1 billion).
+Full details and trending can be viewed in the 2016 report below.

 - 2015 Net Advertising Volumes Canada Report – Summary